Lost Sanctity

 This project deepened my understanding of Unity’s animation system and honed my pixel art and animation skills.
 I recognized the complexity of random dungeon generation.
 Going forward, I aim to improve my communication, providing clearer explanations of my code and enhancing my team collaboration skills.

-For the next project, I plan to prioritize early testing, implement a hard stop three weeks before the deadline, and focus on debugging, polishing, and relevant documentation in the project’s final phase.
+For the next project, I plan to prioritize early testing, implement a feature hard stop three weeks before the deadline, and focus on debugging, polishing, and relevant documentation in the project’s final phase.
 Discarding code after the prototype stage and emphasizing testing during this phase are crucial lessons.

 In setting expectations, a strong emphasis on everyone staying updated on pipelines and documentation is vital.
 I am considering delegating programming tasks based on categories and their interactions within the game, factoring in individual skill levels.